Rayf0/learngit/readme.txt

-iGit is a distributed version control system.
+git is a distributed version control system.

-Git is free software distributed under the GPL.t is a distributed version control system.
+Git is free software distributed under the GPL.
-Git is free software.
+Git has a mutable index called stage.